Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

 #### Fixes

 - Tizen.Network.Bluetooth
-  - Marshaler coverting bugs have been fixed.
+  - Marshaler converting bugs have been fixed.
   - Null reference bugs have been fixed.